dennythach2000/Portfolio-Template/dennyt.md

   <img width="200px" src="../img/micromouse/micromouse-circuit.png" class="img-thumbnail" >
 </div>

-This project I will be focusing on the discussion on hos to be the perfect fook espically when it comes to cutting, cooking, and cleaning.
+This project I will be focusing on the discussion on how to be the perfect cook espically when it comes to cutting, cooking, and cleaning.

 ```cpp
 byte ADCRead(byte ch)